A Spectral "schematization" of Homotopy Types: Abstract

 \section{Abstract}

-Toen has interpreted the schematization problem as originally imagined by Grothendieck (\cite{G}) in such a way that solution(s) to this problem could be given.
-As he pointed out, there are many solutions available, and in \cite{T1}, \cite{T2}, \cite{T3} he gave two constructions solving this problem.
-What we do in the present work is reconsider what Grothendieck initially had in mind and develop a formalism that provides a concept of ``schematization" and corresponding homotopy groups of ``schematized" homotopy types.
-In our view this can be realized if generalizing topological spaces to symmetric spectra, and homotopy groups would be provided by a stack over the opposite category of brave new rings, representable by $\Spec \mathbb{S}$, $\mathbb{S}$ the sphere spectrum.
+Toen has interpreted the schematization problem as originally imagined by Grothendieck (\cite{G2}) in such a way that solution(s) to this problem could be given.
+As he pointed out, there are many solutions available, and in \cite{T2}, \cite{T3}, \cite{T4} he gave two constructions solving this problem.
+What we do in the present work is reconsider what Grothendieck initially had in mind and develop a formalism that provides a concept of ``schematization" and corresponding homotopy groups, leading to a notion of ``schematized" homotopy types.
+In our view this can be realized if we generalize topological spaces to symmetric spectra, and the objects $\MapSsS(\bS, X)$ of $\Ho(\SetD)$ play the role of homotopy groups for spectra $X$, $\mathbb{S}$ the sphere spectrum, $\SsS$ the category of symmetric sequences.